 TennCare excludes out-of-state real property as a homestead if the applicant either substantiates intent to return, or the property is the principal residence of the applicant's spouse or dependent relative.
 A retired Tennessean with a home in Florida occupied by a son may keep the home excluded.

-Even when the home is excluded as homestead, federal law at 42 USC § 1396p(f)(1) sets a separate home equity limit for LTSS eligibility.
-If the applicant's equity in the home exceeds the limit, the applicant cannot receive nursing-facility, CHOICES Group 2 HCBS, or related Medicaid LTSS payments.
+Here's the catch most families don't see coming.
+Even when the home is excluded as homestead, federal law at 42 U.S. Code § 1396p(f)(1) sets a separate home equity limit for long-term care eligibility.
+If the applicant's equity in the home is above the limit, the applicant can't receive nursing-facility, CHOICES Group 2 HCBS, or related Medicaid long-term care payments at all.

 "For an institutional individual, the individual is ineligible for payments of LTSS (CHOICES) when home equity exceeds $752,000, unless one of the following lawfully resides in the individual's home: the spouse of such individual; such individual's child who is under age 21; or such individual's child who is blind or disabled according to 42 USC 1382c."

-The $752,000 limit does NOT apply if any of the following lawfully resides in the home:
+The $752,000 limit does not apply if any of these people lawfully lives in the home:

 1. The applicant's spouse